unsw-se2021/Hare/Deliverable_1_Documentation/User_Stories/US4.md

 I want to upload an image of the ingredients on a product

-Scenario: Upload an image of an ingredients list to receive catagorised information about each ingredient
+Scenario: Upload an image of an ingredients list to receive categorised information about each ingredient

 GIVEN: I am on the main page
 AND: I am logged in